27 December 2012

 In my WHEATON family there are many Philips, and quite a few Josephs.
 Now, you must admit that "Philip" plus "WHEATON" is not really a very common name.
 So, when I saw on the International Genealogical Index (IGI) that there there was quite a number of Philips in Devon (and Josephs as well), I was interested.
 Then I found that the 1881 Census Index indicated that approximately two thirds of the WHEATONs living in England and Wales at this date were ... in Devon.
 And, of the three families living in Northumberland in 1881, two originated ... in Devon whilst the Channel Islands family, and the ones from Wales, also originated in Devon.
 So, I decided to see if I could find my Thomas ... in Devon.

 (In 1901 about 33% of the WHEATONs lived in the counties of Cornwall, Somerset, Dorset and Devon - the West Country.
 There was about 15% in London and only 6% in Huntingdonshire and Cambridgeshire where in 1881 there had been about 30%)

-I started, very slowly, to collect details for WHEATONs from this area of England, and then I was put in touch with someone who has been researching the name WHEATON in Devon for many years.
-It is not even his family, but he has a considerable amount of information which he generously shared with me.
+I started, very slowly, to collect details for WHEATONs from this area of England, and then I was put in touch with someone who had been researching the name WHEATON in Devon for many years.
+It was not even his family, but he had a considerable amount of information which he generously shared with me.

 There is still much to do before the various Devon families are all joined together but details are included here for several of them.
 We are still working on collecting and sorting information and several family groupings are still in the provisional stage.
 In addition to these families there is much information available on individuals and small family groups which have not yet been linked into a larger family tree, and is not included on this site.